Skip to main content

 Desert Gooseberry is an HOA-friendly choice.
 Maintenance level: low.
 Tidiness: 3 out of 5.

-Works well in: mid zone, foundation, backyard only.
+Works well in: mid zone, foundation.

 • Thorny branches may concern some HOAs